 I saw life in a different light and I liked it.
 I do not remember ever being depressed.
 I do not remember being whiny or angry.
 I do not remember complaining.
 I had no reason to feel any of these emotions.
 My confidence was built by the fact that my family and friends were not embarrassed to be seen with me in public.
 They walked oh so proudly.
 I was happy, I had a killer sense of humor and I was not afraid to be myself anymore.
 People would have understood my anger, depression or complaints but they did not understand my happiness, my smile and my patience.
 To them it meant that I was not trying hard enough.
 That I was content the way I am, and in a way they were right.
 The acceptance did not come overnight but it did.
 If there was progress waiting for me then I was working towards it but I was also ready for the worst scenarios.
 That is the only lesson I learned that life can hand you anything you just have to deal with it.
 Allah is the best of planners and if this was what was in store for me then I am sure the results will work in my favor.
 I was not disappointed by this approach as a year and half later I started standing with support.
 A few months after that, I took my first few steps with the help of a walker.
 My balance was bad, my posture was poor but I was reaching there.
 Slowly and gradually, I became a little less dependent as I started to learn to do things on my own.
 But unfortunately, two months before I was supposed to appear for my O-Levels Examinations I relapsed again.

-In February 2001, when I went back with the same kind of severe pain and the doctor saw me walking he could not believe his eyes!
+In February 2001, when I went back with the same kind of severe pain and the doctor saw me walking with support he could not believe his eyes!
 In excruciating pain he made me walk around his clinic all the while commenting, “This is not possible.
 She cannot walk.
 The ‘Science’ does not allow this!”
 That day my parents held me proudly and beaming my dad reminded him, “I told you where your medicine ends, Allah’s miracles begin!”